This page contains automatically translated content.

 New study provides figures on the status and future of the energy transition in North Hesse

-With the barometer of the energy transition, the Fraunhofer Institute for Energy Economics and Energy System Technology IEE, commissioned by the cdw Foundation, sheds light on the extent to which the self-imposed climate targets and the required pace of expansion of renewable energies are in harmony in northern Hesse.
+With the energy transition barometer, the Fraunhofer Institute for Energy Economics and Energy System Technology IEE has been commissioned by the cdw Foundation to examine the extent to which the self-imposed climate targets and the required pace of expansion of renewable energies are in line in northern Hesse.
 The study is supplemented by an assessment of regional value creation by the University of Kassel.

 Northern Hesse has what it takes to be a pioneering region